lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 By loading all parts of the XML Document into memory the memory usage is proportional to the size of the XML Document.
 This will be a low cost for small documents, but for larger documents this can result in a substantial amount of memory to allocate[^dom-performance].

 The performance of a DOM parser relative to others is largely dependent on the number of times that the same DOM is traversed and the amount of ignored data in the DOM.
 If the DOM is repeatedly traversed, then the up-front cost of building the tree will amortise later navigation of the data structure.
-However, if there are only a few Elements and Text Nodes that need to be extracted from a Large Document, the resources used to read the unread parts of the tree are wasted.
+However, if there are only a few Elements and Text nodes that need to be extracted from a large document, the resources used to read the unread parts of the tree are wasted.

 ### SAX

-As a DOM interface requires that the whole Tree of Elements is in memory an interface to XML exists that streams data out of the document on a per-Node basis.
-The [SAX](http://en.wikipedia.org/wiki/Simple_API_for_XML) interface traverses all of the nodes in sequence, allowing data to be extracted from a Stream of callbacks.
+As a DOM interface requires that the whole Tree of Elements is in memory an interface to XML exists that streams data out of the document on a per-node basis.
+The [SAX](http://en.wikipedia.org/wiki/Simple_API_for_XML) interface traverses all of the nodes in sequence, allowing data to be extracted from a stream of callbacks.
 This means that the entirety of the document doesn't have to be in memory in order to read a document.
 This can be very desirable in resource constrained environments, or when the document to be parsed is very large.

 Unfortunately, this comes with drawbacks.
 The immediate concern for this article is that a callback based interface can be inconvenient as it results in temporary state being created for book-keeping purposes.
 A data-structure approach may be able to store all of the bookkeeping information in local variables and function arguments, resulting in simpler implementations that use the recursion and the call stack instead of allocated data structures.

 ### Reader

-The [Reader Interface](http://xmlsoft.org/xmlreader.html) is very similar to the SAX interface, with a Cursor based way of traversing the tree, rather than callbacks.
+The [Reader Interface](http://xmlsoft.org/xmlreader.html) is very similar to the SAX interface, with a cursor based way of traversing the tree, rather than callbacks.
+This can be thought of as the difference between a push and pull driven stream of data.
 This makes the interface significantly easier to work with than SAX.

 ## Swift Implementation